JonnyBanana/SAS_Registry_Hack/README.md

 # SAS_Registry_Hack
-SAS_Registry_Hack (Super Administrator Soppressor)is a Simple Reg.
+SAS_Registry_Hack (Super Administrator Suppressor)is a Simple Reg.
 File
 </br>
 which totally disables every user control (UAC) and a little more ....